guysqr/release-machine-workshop/part-two.md

 If a changeset is created you will then get prompted to deploy it.
 Enter `y` to begin deployment.

+While you're waiting for that to complete, let's recap what we're doing here and why:

 ## About the Release Machine

 The Release Machine is a software release workflow for deploying from multiple pipelines simultaneously, triggered by a `release-manifest.json` file dropped in an S3 bucket or posted to an API Gateway endpoint.